Reading:

 The static approach looks closely at generating different price points based on price-performance levels.

-Dynamic pricing, on the other hand, looks at a range of prices over time to come up with ongoing tactical price adjustments to suit your business at any current point.
+On the other hand, if you examine some of the dynamic pricing examples, dynamic pricing looks at a range of prices over time to come up with ongoing tactical price adjustments to suit your business at any current point.

 An example